joshgerdes/jekyll-uno/_draft/Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 > Container apps and jobs don't support running Docker in containers.
 Any steps in your workflows that use Docker commands will fail when run on a self-hosted runner or agent in a Container Apps job; other [restrictions also exist](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli&WT.mc_id=AZ-MVP-5004796#jobs-restrictions).

-For the purposes of an Azure DevOps Agent, we want to execute tasks or remove them.
+For an Azure DevOps Agent, we want to execute tasks or remove them.
 This is where Container Apps Jobs and [KEDA](https://keda.sh/) come in handy.

 > KEDA (Kubernetes-based Event Driven Autoscaling) is an open-source project that provides event-driven autoscaling for Kubernetes workloads.
-KEDA can scale any container in response to events from various event sources such as Azure Service Bus, Azure Event Hubs, Azure Storage Queues, Azure Storage Blobs, RabbitMQ, Kafka, and more.
+KEDA can scale any container in response to events from various sources such as Azure Service Bus, Azure Event Hubs, Azure Storage Queues, Azure Storage Blobs, RabbitMQ, Kafka, and more.

 One of the supported scalers is [Azure Pipelines](https://keda.sh/docs/2.11/scalers/azure-pipelines/).